Step 5 – Is Your CRM Where Good Leads Go to Die?

 The CRM is only as smart as the process behind it.

-And right now, most SaaS companies are using theirs as a filing cabinet instead of a growth engine.
+And right now, most Tech companies are using theirs as a filing cabinet instead of a growth engine.

 When we dig into RevOps diagnostics during Axxelerator, we find the same mess every time: